 3) It didn't always used to be this way

 In this Gallup polling data, you can see the massive change in sleep between the 1940s and the 1990s.
 In 1942, only 11 percent of those polled said that they slept six hours or less a night.
 By 1990, 42 percent did.
 And that has held roughly steady ever since.
 (Granted, 1942 — right in the middle of World War II — was an unusual time in American history to determine a data point.
 But, apparently this decrease in sleep is a general trend in several nations.
 According to a story in Nature, people in many countries are getting an hour or two less sleep per night than they did 50 to 100 years ago.)

 4) Poorer people sleep less

 Sleep appears to be functioning as a luxury good.
 And when time is money, some are having trouble affording it.
 For those whose household income is less than $30,000, 48 percent are sleeping six hours or less on an average work night.
 This drops to 34 percent for those making $75,000 or more.
 There could be many interrelated reasons for this.
 In addition to simple demands on time, there are also links between poverty, obesity, sleep apnea, and sleep, as well as links between anxiety and sleep.

 5) Some states sleep worse than others

 The map above shows the percentage of people who said that they didn't have enough sleep or rest for every day of the past 30 days.
 That's right — bad sleep every single night.
-Of the nine states with the worst sleep on this map, six also have the worst poverty rates in the nation (more than 30 percent of their residents living in poverty areas).
-This region also has the highest rates of obesity, which is not surprising, considering that poor sleep seems to lead to obesity and/or vice versa.
+Of the nine states with the worst sleep, six also have the worst poverty rates in the nation, with more than 30 percent of their residents living in poverty areas.
+This same region also has the highest rates of obesity, which is not surprising, considering that poor sleep seems to lead to obesity and/or vice versa.